 Cover the affected area with baking soda, then use the small brush to work the baking soda into the stain.
 Shake or brush off the baking soda when all of it clumps up.
 Repeat until you’ve made sure the stain has been thoroughly treated, and the baking soda is no longer clumping when worked in.

 Use dish soap or all-purpose cleaner, apply to the stain and work it into the fabric.
 Allow the garment to sit for at least 15 minutes.

 Step 5: Wash Garment

 Put the garment in the washer, making sure to use a good laundry detergent designed to remove grease stains.
 The Champion Ultra Concentrated Degreaser is a great stain remover for this type of task.
 The formula works much like a solvent, helping to break down the oil in the fabric.

 This degreaser will ensure the stain is thoroughly treated.
-It is recommended to add degreasers to any load for those who work in fields where your work clothes are constantly subject to oil spills, such as those who work in food service or car repair.
+It is recommended to add degreasers to any load for those who work in fields where work clothes are constantly subject to oil spills, such as those who work in food service or car repair.